San Juan RanchEight-Month Ranching Apprenticeship in the San Luis Valley of Colorado

 On the home ranch, George and Julie have reduced water usage while increasing the diversity and vigor of their irrigated meadows and uplands.
 This land has held onto its productivity in the worst of the drought, due to decades of attention to soil porosity, plant density and soil cover.
 They manage their BLM grazing permit proactively, alternating timing of grazing, monitoring utilization and species diversity to ensure range health.
 They partnered with the U.S. Fish and Wildlife Service to determine appropriate use of livestock on the U.S.F.W.S.
 Baca National Wildlife Refuge to improve wildlife habitat, and maintain water flows in wetlands.
 They collaborated with Holistic Management International and the New Mexico State Land Office on a land restoration project outside Albuquerque, NM using cattle to restart biological processes at a former test site of Kirtland Air Force Base.
-For the past four years they have partnered with organic farmers who raise green cover crops as grazing forage on farmland; grazing cattle on these fields increases soil carbon, improves soil structure and provides high-quality finishing forage for their cattle.
+For the past seven years they have partnered with organic farmers who raise green cover crops as grazing forage on farmland; grazing cattle on these fields increases soil carbon, improves soil structure and provides high-quality finishing forage for their cattle.

 George and Julie have come to understand profoundly that it is all about relationships — between husband and wife as partners in their particular adventure, between themselves and the land which sustains them, and between the ecological processes, on which all the other relationships depend.
 Their management illustrates that ranching can restore and increase healthy biological processes while providing a livelihood to a ranching family and contributing to a sound and peaceful rural community.